oci-landing-zones/terraform-oci-modules-security/bastion/README.md

 ### IAM Permissions

 This module requires the following OCI IAM permissions:
-For deploying Bastions:
 ```
-Allow group <group-name> to manage bastion-family in compartment <compartment_name>
+Allow group <GROUP-NAME> to manage bastion-family in compartment <BASTION-COMPARTMENT-NAME>
-Allow group <group-name> to read virtual-network-family in compartment <compartment_name>
+Allow group <GROUP-NAME> to read virtual-network-family in compartment <NETWORK-COMPARTMENT-NAME>
-Allow group <group-name> to use vnics in compartment <compartment_name>
+Allow group <GROUP-NAME> to use vnics in compartment <NETWORK-COMPARTMENT-NAME>
-Allow group <group-name> to use subnets in compartment <compartment_name>
+Allow group <GROUP-NAME> to use subnets in compartment <NETWORK-COMPARTMENT-NAME>
-Allow group <group-name> to manage private-ips in compartment <compartment_name>
+Allow group <GROUP-NAME> to manage private-ips in compartment <NETWORK-COMPARTMENT-NAME>
-Allow group <group-name> to read instance-family in compartment <compartment_name>
+Allow group <GROUP-NAME> to read instance-family in compartment <TARGET-INSTANCE-COMPARTMENT-NAME>
-Allow group <group-name> to read instance-agent-plugins in compartment <compartment_name>
+Allow group <GROUP-NAME> to read instance-agent-plugins in compartment <TARGET-INSTANCE-COMPARTMENT-NAME>
-Allow group <group-name> to inspect work-requests in compartment <compartment_name>
+Allow group <GROUP-NAME> to inspect work-requests in compartment <BASTION-COMPARTMENT-NAME>
 ```
 For more information about Bastion Policies [click here](https://docs.oracle.com/en-us/iaas/Content/Bastion/Tasks/managingbastions.htm).